-Part I. Used to determine any international tax items not reported elsewhere on Schedule K-3 (Form 1065).
+Part I. Part I is used to determine any international tax items not reported elsewhere on Schedule K-3 (Form 1065).

 Part II.
-Used to determine your distributive share of partnership income and loss by source and separate category of income for purposes of the foreign tax credit limitation.
+Part II is used to determine your distributive share of partnership income and loss by source and separate category of income for purposes of the foreign tax credit limitation.
 Partners will use the information to claim and figure a foreign tax credit on Form 1116 or 1118.

 Part III.
-Used to determine the allocation and apportionment of research and experimental (R&E) expense, interest expense, and FDII deduction for purposes of the foreign tax credit limitation.
+Part III is used to determine the allocation and apportionment of research and experimental (R&E) expenses, interest expense, and the FDII deduction for purposes of the foreign tax credit limitation.
 Also use this part to determine your distributive share of the partnership's creditable foreign taxes paid or accrued, and to determine income adjustments under section 743(b) by source and separate category.
-Partners will use the information to figure and claim a foreign tax credit on Form 1116 or 1118.
+Partners use the information to figure and claim a foreign tax credit on Form 1116 or 1118.

 Part IV.
-Used to determine your deduction with respect to FDII.
-Partners will use the information to claim and figure a section 250 deduction with respect to FDII on Form 8993,

-Section 250 Deduction for Foreign-Derived Intangible Income (FDII) and Global Intangible Low-Taxed Income (GILTI).
+Part IV is used to determine your deduction with respect to FDII.
+Partners use the information to claim and figure a section 250 deduction with respect to FDII on Form 8993, Section 250 Deduction for Foreign-Derived Intangible Income (FDII) and Global Intangible Low-Taxed Income (GILTI).

-Part V. Used, in combination with other information known to you, such as from Schedule P (Form 5471), Previously Taxed Earnings and Profits of U.S. Shareholders of Certain Foreign Corporations, to determine your share of distributions by foreign corporations to the partnership that are attributable to previously taxed earnings and profits (PTEP) in your annual PTEP accounts with respect to the foreign corporations (which are excludable from your gross income) or non-previously taxed earnings and profits (E&P), and the amount of foreign currency gain or loss on the PTEP that you're required to recognize under section 986(c).
-Use the information to figure and report the dividends and foreign currency gain or loss on Form 1040 and Form 1120.
-Also use the information to claim and figure a foreign tax credit on Form 1116 or 1118.
+Part V. Part V is used, along with other information known to you, such as from Schedule P (Form 5471), Previously Taxed Earnings and Profits of U.S. Shareholders of Certain Foreign Corporations, to determine your share of distributions by foreign corporations to the partnership that are attributable to previously taxed earnings and profits (PTEP) in your annual PTEP accounts with respect to the foreign corporations (which are excludable from your gross income) or non-previously taxed earnings and profits (E&P), and the amount of foreign currency gain or loss on the PTEP that you're required to recognize under section 986(c).
+Use the information to figure and report the dividends and foreign currency gain or loss on Forms 1040 and 1120.

 Part VI.
-Used to determine your income inclusions under sections 951(a) and 951A if you're a U.S. shareholder of any of the listed CFCs.
-Partners will use the information to complete Form 8992, U.S. Shareholder Calculation of Global Intangible Low-Taxed Income, and Forms 1040 and 1120 with respect to subpart F income inclusions, section 951(a)(1)(B) inclusions, and section 951A inclusions.
+Part VI is used to determine your income inclusions under sections 951(a) and 951A if you're a U.S. shareholder of any of the listed controlled foreign corporations (CFCs).
+Partners use the information to complete Form 8992, U.S. Shareholder Calculation of Global Intangible Low-Taxed Income, and Forms 1040 and 1120 with respect to subpart F income inclusions, section 951(a)(1)(B) inclusions, and section 951A inclusions.

 Part VII.
-Used to complete Form 8621, Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund, and to provide information required to determine your inclusion with respect to the PFIC.
+Part VII is used to complete Form 8621, Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund, and to provide information required to determine your inclusion with respect to the passive foreign investment company (PFIC).

 Part VIII.
-Used to determine your deemed paid taxes on inclusions under section 951A, 951(a)(1), or 1293(f).
-Domestic corporate partners and partners making a section 962 election will use the information to figure a deemed paid foreign tax credit on Form 1118.
+Part VIII is used to determine your deemed paid taxes on inclusions under section 951A, 951(a)(1), or 1293(f).
+Domestic corporate partners and partners making a section 962 election use the information to figure a deemed paid foreign tax credit on Form 1118.

 Part IX.
-Used to figure the BEAT.
-Corporate partners will use the information to complete Form 8991.
+Part IX is used to figure the BEAT.
+Corporate partners use the information to complete Form 8991.